 Do I need previous dance experience to be able to take part?

-Not at all, we offer Level 1 classes on the Dance Summer School for complete beginners or those returning to dance after a long break.
-Our teachers will take the time to cover the essential basics of the technique and build your confidence over the 10 days.
+Dance Summer School is an intensive two-week course, and therefore it is not suitable for complete beginners, or those who have never danced before.
+We require participants to have had some previous experience, although our level 1 teachers will take the time to cover the essential basics of the technique and build your confidence over the 10 days.
+Please see our Class Levels page for more information.

-For those with previous dance or movement experience, we have Level 2 and Level 3 classes.
-Level 2 will provide more challenging vocabulary and a slightly faster pace than Level 1.
-Level 3 Contemporary and Ballet will include more complex phrases and sequences for those in or having completed full-time dance training.
-Level 3 classes will also place more emphasis on the performative qualities of technique.
-We also offer open Level classes which enable a mixed group of participants to work together, and our experienced teachers will adapt material to meet the ability levels of those in the class, meaning you can work at your own pace.
+We offer classes in a variety of levels for different abilities.
+Level 1 is for those with limited or no experience of the specific technique/style, Level 2 for those with considerable knowledge, and Level 3 for those who are undertaking, considering, or have completed full-time dance training.
+We also offer Open Level sessions that enable a mixed group of participants to work together, and our experienced teachers will adapt the material to meet the ability levels of those in the session, meaning you can work at your own pace.
 For a more detailed guide please see our Class Levels page.

 Is it possible to attend for one week?